Female Friendships in Adulthood – Why Are They Hard to Make?

 Your Kids

 Use your kids to find new friends.
 Who’s the parent of your child’s best friend?
 Could a play date for your child double as a play date for you?
 What about the soccer or football mom that’s always at practice with you anyway?
-You may actually have a lot in common with these women and it’s easy to have something to talk about initially.
+You may actually have a lot in common with these kind of friends and it’s easy to have something to talk about initially.
 But don’t force it either.
 You’ll know when someone feels like a natural friend and when they don’t.
 If it’s too much work to hold a conversation, or the interest isn’t reciprocated, then find someone that you feel more comfortable with.

 A Hobby